-Bowriders are an extremely popular boat type among all kinds of boaters—from those brand new to boating, to seasoned veterans who have spent years on the water.
-If you ask anyone who’s been boating a long time what their first boat was, odds are better than even they’ll tell you it was a bowrider.
+Bowriders are an extremely popular boat type among all kinds of boaters—from new boaters, to seasoned veterans who have spent years on the water.
+If you ask anyone who’s been boating a long time what their first boat was, odds are they’ll tell you it was a bowrider.

 Why?
 Well, bowriders are versatile, which is why nearly every boat manufacturer offers a bowrider line, so there are a lot of choices on the market.